Adnan Sami: Awards and recognition

-In 2010, Sami received the "Lifetime Achievement Award" from the Prime Minister of Pakistan at a ceremony by Pakistan Television.
+In January 2020, he was awarded the Padma Shri, India's fourth highest civilian honour in the field of Arts, by Government of India.
+He received the award from President of India on 8 November 2021 In 2010, Sami received the "Lifetime Achievement Award" from the Prime Minister of Pakistan at a ceremony by Pakistan Television.

 In 2011, Sami was given the "Glory of India Award" by the India International Friendship Society.
 This was the 350th anniversary of the completion of the Taj Mahal, and Sami gave a solo concert performance in front of the Taj Mahal on the final night of the celebrations.
 After this performance, the Indian media dubbed him the "Sultan of Music".